-Since finishing both Analog and Digital recording programs, for ten years I have been practicing the craft of engineering and music production from humble roots.
-Focused on what great music has to offer the artist and the listener.
-Recently I have been working with Ron Nevison, producer of Bad Company, The Who, etc.
+For years I have been practicing the craft of engineering and music production.
+Starting from a Tascam 4-track and progressing to world class studios.
+Focused on unique sounds and what great music has to offer the artist and the listener.
+Recently I have been working with Ron Nevison, producer of Led Zeppelin, Bad Company, The Who, etc.

 Send me an email through 'Contact' button above and I'll get back to you asap.

 ReviewsEndorse Matthew Thomson

 Interview with Matthew Thomson